 As those who owned property in Louisiana during Hurricane Katrina can attest, damage to infrastructure, personal property, and businesses can amount to hundreds of thousands of dollars.
 With this knowledge, Louisiana property owners should recognize they must have adequate hurricane and flood insurance to rebuild and move forward following a similar disaster.

-Review your insurance policy for your home or business to ensure you have coverage for hurricane damage and learn how to provide evidence of hurricane damage to the insurance company if a situation warrants you to do so.
-Along with that, standard homeowners policies differentiate between water damage and flooding.
-In many instances, you will need to have an additional flood insurance policy for flood-prone Louisiana.
+Review your insurance policy for your home or business to ensure you have coverage for hurricane damage, and learn how to provide evidence of hurricane damage to the insurance company if a situation warrants you to do so.
+Standard homeowners’ policies differentiate between water damage and flooding, and in many instances, you’ll need to have an additional flood insurance policy for flood-prone Louisiana.

 In addition to reviewing your insurance policies, there are other steps to take to prepare for possible hurricane damage claims.

-Take Photos: To have proof of damages and loss to your home or business, take photographs before a hurricane and save them on an external drive or cloud storage.
-Include every room within your home and garage (including vehicles and bikes), and outside, take photos of the siding and shingles of the structure.
-Also, take pictures of your valuable possessions including jewelry and antiques.
+Take Photos: To have proof of damage and loss to your home or business, take photographs before a hurricane and save them on an external drive or cloud storage.
+Include every room in your home and garage (including vehicles and bikes), and, outside, take photos of the structure’s siding and shingles.
+Also, take photos of your valuables, including jewelry and antiques.
 Creating a home inventory list can also be helpful.

-Once it is safe to do so, repeat the photo process to document the home or business after the storm and include a written list of damages and the possessions you lost.
-An insurance adjuster may need to see damaged items so don’t get rid of anything or make any permanent repairs until you meet with them.
+Once it’s safe to do so, repeat the photo process to document the home or business after the storm and include a written list of damages and the possessions you lost.
+An insurance adjuster may need to see damaged items, so don’t get rid of anything or make any permanent repairs until you meet with them.

 Is it fair and just?
-Once you receive the insurance company’s decision on how much they will pay for your claim if you believe they did not offer enough money or your claim is denied, a Louisiana hurricane attorney can help get you what you are owed.
+Once you receive the insurance company’s decision on how much they will pay for your claim, if you believe they didn’t offer enough money or your claim is denied, a Louisiana hurricane attorney can help get you what you are owed.

 Stay or Go: Always Have a Hurricane Kit

-If you live in a storm-prone region such as Louisiana you should invest in a home hurricane kit.
-You will need supplies to get through the days following a hurricane which could be marred by a loss of electricity, fresh water, and clear roads for travel.
-It is well-known that once the storm is on the radar, residents flock to grocery and hardware stores to purchase needed equipment and supplies only to find the shelves emptied.
+If you live in a storm-prone region such as Louisiana, you should invest in a home hurricane kit.
+You’ll need supplies to get through the days following a hurricane, which could be marred by a loss of electricity, fresh water, and clear roads.
+It’s well known that once a storm is on the radar, residents flock to grocery and hardware stores to purchase necessary equipment and supplies, only to find the shelves empty.
 Therefore, making a hurricane kit now will ensure you have a better chance of finding the necessary supplies.

 Here’s what your hurricane kit should include: